celzvailoces/celzvailoces/README.md

 </div>

-*"I'm Kevin, a full-stack developer and tech educator creating my version of the digital world, one project and lesson at a time.
+I'm Celz, a full-stack developer and tech educator creating my version of the digital world, one project and lesson at a time.
 I build everything from scratch whether it's coding projects from planning to deployment, or educational content from concept to final delivery.
-I'm passionate about solving real problems with code and making technology education accessible to all."*
+I'm passionate about solving real problems with code and making technology education accessible to all.

 ### **🌐 Full-Stack Capabilities**

 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)